-*NEW* Advocacy Update on CMS' Proposed Exclusion of Coverage of Osseointegrated Implants (9/2/2014)
+Advocacy Update on CMS' Proposed Exclusion of Coverage of Osseointegrated Implants (11/3/14)

-In response to the proposed rule, Academy leadership and health policy staff have advocated on multiple levels and engaged Academy committees, and sister specialty societies and other leaders among our membership (within Otology/Neurotology as well as health policy and government affairs staff) to craft comments that best represent our members and our patients.
+In response to the proposed rule, Academy leadership and health policy staff advocated on multiple levels and engaged Academy committees, otolaryngology specialty societies, and other leaders among our membership (within Otology/Neurotology as well as health policy and government affairs) to craft comments that best represented our members and patients.
 More specifically, Academy leadership and staff conferenced individually and collectively with members and chairs of the Hearing and Implantable Hearing Devices Committees to gather specific examples and feedback on how the proposed rule, if enacted, would negatively impact thousands of patients who have no other recourse to better hearing.
-Further, the Academy participated in three direct meetings with CMS, various audiology and public interest group conferences, and meetings with presidents of ANS and AOS.
+Further, the Academy participated in three direct meetings with CMS, various audiology and public interest group conferences, and meetings with presidents of the American Neurotology Society (ANS) and American Otological Society (AOS).
 All of these efforts were directed at raising awareness of the significant potential impact of this proposed rule and garnering support in defense of our position.

 In July CMS released the proposed 2015 Medicare Physician Fee Schedule (MPFS) proposed rule.
 In its 2015 MPFS Proposed Rule, CMS proposed a new more transparent process for establishing PFS payment rates that will allow for more public input prior to finalizing rates.
 Under the new process, payment changes will go through notice and comment rulemaking before being adopted beginning for 2016.
 In addition, CMS is proposing changes to several quality reporting initiatives, changes to the Physician Compare Website and to continue phasing in of the Value Based Payment Modifier.
 Notably, CMS are also proposing to transform all 10- and 90-day global codes to 0-day global codes beginning in CY 2017, proposing to add roughly 80 codes to its list of potentially misvalued codes, and proposing adjustments to malpractice RVUs among other initiatives.